-Gu\'eritaud-Guichard-Kassel-Wienhard in \cite{GGKW} observe that from $\rho$ one may define the \emph{semisimplification} $\rho^{ss}$ which is a semisimple representation and a limit of conjugates of $\rho$.
-We shall use several times the following result for the semisimplification of a representation.
+Gu\'eritaud--Guichard--Kassel--Wienhard in \cite{GGKW} observe that from $\rho$ one may define the \emph{semisimplification} $\rho^{ss}$ which is a semisimple representation and a limit of conjugates of $\rho$.
+We shall use the following result for the semisimplification of a representation.